nikospara/realworld-v2/realworld-v2-user-module/realworld-v2-user-jaxrs/src/site/markdown/api.md

 ## Changes from v1

 1. All payloads have changed: the wrapper objects have been removed
-2. Datetime format is: `yyyy-MM-dd'T'hh:mm:ss.SSS'Z'`
+2. Datetime format is: `yyyy-MM-dd'T'hh:mm:ss.SSS'Z'`, `updatedAt` is nullable
 3. Embedded objects replaced by references
+4. The version is in the URL

 ## Data objects